AdebolaShelby/sql/README.md

 # Creating a SQL database and executing queries to analyze data and generate reports.

 Using MySQL, I created a database for an e-commerce company that stores inventory data, invoicing data, as well as customer and orders data, along with employee information.
 After creating the database, I was able to query the data to analyze it and create reports.
 I utilized functions and clauses such as
-    SELECT
+    SELECT,
-    FROM
+    FROM,
-    INNER JOIN
+    INNER JOIN,
-    OUTER JOIN
+    OUTER JOIN,
-    USING
+    USING,
-    WHERE
+    WHERE,
-    GROUP BY
+    GROUP BY,
-    WITH ROLLUP
+    WITH ROLLUP,
-    HAVING
+    HAVING,
-    ORDER BY
+    ORDER BY,
-    EXISTS
+    EXISTS,
-    ANY
+    ANY,
-    IN
+    IN, and
-    Subqueries
+    Subqueries.

 # Analysis